CismonX/paleman/readme.md

 ## Summary

 Paleman is a PHP framework based on Workerman, the latter is a open-source class library mainly for PHP socket programming.
-Paleman provides a convenient for developers to create RPC-like applications, which can be timed, distributed, and with many other features.
+Paleman provides a convenient way for developers to create RPC-like applications, which can be timed, distributed, and with many other features.

 ## Structure of Paleman